-Our Advisory services are available to individuals, corporations, institutions, pension or profit sharing plans, employee benefit plans, trusts, estates, charitable organizations, other business and government entities, educational institutions, and banks or thrift institutions.
-However, please note that not all types of investors are eligible for each Program.
+Our Advisory services are available to a variety of Clients, including individuals, corporations, institutions, pension or profit sharing plans, employee benefit plans, trusts, estates, charitable organizations, other business and government entities, educational institutions, and banks or thrift institutions.
+However, please note that not all types of investors are eligible for each Program or Portfolio within a Program.